-The Centre for Integrative Biology (CIBIO) is the project started by the University of Trento and the Autonomous Province of Trento in the field of biotechnologies for human health.
+The Department for Integrative Biology (CIBIO) is the project started by the University of Trento and the Autonomous Province of Trento in the field of biotechnologies for human health.

 CIBIO aims at creating a suitable environment for merging classical cellular and molecular biology with the new powerful tools of systems and synthetic biology, through an interdisciplinary and integrated approach that draws from chemistry, physics, informatics, mathematics, and engineering.